LmanTW/Binarion/Documents/API.md

 The API documentation of Binarion.

 > [!Note]
-> You can also check out the [Format Specification](./Specification.md] of you want to implement Binarion in other languages.
+> You can also check out the [Binarion Format Specification](./Specification.md) of you want to implement Binarion in other languages.

 ## Installation